When and where did you volunteer abroad? What was your position?

 Jessica has provided an excellent in-depth account of her first experience teaching abroad.
 Her experience highlights the need for any international volunteer to roll with the punches and keep an open mind.
 Every trip abroad has its challenges, but positivity and creativity can turn challenges into opportunities.
 Jessica seems to have an interest in building her international teaching career experiences further.
 We’d recommend that she continue to expand her international skills by volunteering or working abroad in a different region of the world (for instance, teaching with an NGO in Africa or South Asia).
 Another avenue to consider is that an individual with a master's degree can often find university lecturer positions abroad, or positions at international schools in major urban centers.
 The resources below will be useful for anyone considering a teaching position abroad, or anyone looking for short or long-term volunteer positions abroad.
 Jessica clearly has a good attitude towards soaking up local culture while she’s abroad, so we hope she’s able to get back overseas soon!

 - Teaching English as a Stepping Stone to Your International Career explains some of the most common personal and professional motivations for teaching English abroad and how the skills developed can serve you in your future career.

 - Read the Teach English Abroad section to get a sense of whether this might be an ideal career-boosting international adventure for you.

 - English isn’t the only subject you can teach abroad.
-Check out Who Hires Licensed Teachers? in the Teaching Abroad As A Licensed Teacher section to read about other options for those interested in going abroad long-term.
+Check out Who Hires Licensed Teachers? to read about other options for those interested in going abroad long-term.